Moshe Leib Lilienblum: Judaism and the Jewish question

 The anti-Jewish riots of 1880 and 1881 however, aroused in Lilienblum a consciousness of the unsafe position of the Jews "in exile," and he wrote of his apprehensions in an article entitled Obshcheyevreiski Vopros i Palestina (in Razsvyet, 1881, Nos.
 41, 42); in it he points to the reestablishment of the Jews in Palestine as the only solution of the Jewish question.
 This article did not remain without results; some hailed the idea as practical, and set themselves to realize it.
-In 1883 a committee was organized at Odesa for the colonization of Palestine, Lilienblum serving as ṣecretary and Dr. Leon Pinsker, author of Auto-Emancipation, as president.
-With the Hibbat Zion conference in Katowice, in which Lilienblum took an earnest and energetic part as secretary, representatives of European Jewry met and discussed the first plans for colonization in Palestine, a foundation stone was laid for the Zionist movement (Derek la-'Abor Golim, p.
-16).
+In 1883 a committee was organized at Odessa for the colonization of Palestine, Lilienblum serving as ṣecretary and Dr. Leon Pinsker, author of Auto-Emancipation, as president.
+With the Hibbat Zion conference in Katowice, in which Lilienblum took an earnest and energetic part as secretary, representatives of European Jewry met and discussed the first plans for colonization in Palestine, a foundation stone was laid for the Zionist movement.

 Lilienblum's activity thus covers two distinct periods in his thinking.
 In the first period, he followed the example of the Maskilim and the Haskalah and demanded the reform of Judaism; he differed however from the Maskilim in that he was much less extravagant, his style being free from the flowery meliẓah used by them, and his ideas being marked by soberness and clearness.
 His Orḥot ha-Talmud, mentioned above, and his autobiography, Ḥaṭṭot Ne'urim (The Sins of Youth; Vienna, 1876), contain a description of his material and spiritual struggles; both made a marked impression upon the earlier period.
 His influence in the second period, that of Jewish national reawakening, in which he actively participated, also was due to this characteristic style.
-In his article on the Jewish question and Palestine in 1881, as well as in his later O Vozrozhdenii Yevreiskavo Naroda (Odesa, 1883), which includes the former and other essays of a similar character, he clearly and soberly presents the anomalous position held by the Jewish people among the nations in which they lived and logically demonstrates their hopelessness except through national independence.
+In his article on the Jewish question and Palestine in 1881, as well as in his later O Vozrozhdenii Yevreiskovo Naroda (Odessa, 1883), which includes the former and other essays of a similar character, he clearly and soberly presents the anomalous position held by the Jewish people among the nations in which they lived and logically demonstrates their hopelessness except through national independence.